Harold M. Ross: Anthropological research

 Ross conducted primary research on Melanesian and Pacific cultures.
 He was one of many anthropologists who worked and continue to study the island of Malaita including Ian Hogbin, Harold Scheffler, Roger Keesing, Matthew Cooper, Ben Burt and David Akin.

 Ross' research included documentation, analysis and interpretation of the daily living, language, history, art, traditions and social organizations of the Baegu people, a community of approximately 6,000 people living along the headwaters of the Sasafa river in the hills on the north eastern coast of Malaita.

-Ross' professional papers are currently being cataloged at the Melanesian Studies Resource Center at the Social Sciences and Humanities Library (SSHL) at the University of California in San Diego.
+Ross' professional papers are currently being cataloged at the Melanesian Studies Resource Center at the Social Sciences and Humanities Library at the University of California, San Diego.

-The cultural artifacts that Ross collected during his field studies have been donated to the University of Michigan Museum of Anthropology (UMMA).
+The cultural artifacts that Ross collected during his field studies have been donated to the University of Michigan Museum of Anthropology.